kasthor/rkhd/README.md

 Hardcoded keyboard shortcuts that use yabai for some operations it also throws some debugging information to the console

+## Window Slots

+It works like radio stations in old car radios, you set a window to a number, then you get back to that window using the same number

+It works with the numbers on the keyboard, fn + shift + N to set, fn + N to get to that window

 ## Shortcuts

 ```
 shift + hyper + l : swap window to the righ
 shift + hyper + h : swap window to the left